Rimzim30/My-Token/README.md

 The burn function reduces the value of total supply and balance address .In this _value type local variable was used.

-When the code was deployed, the tokenName, tokenAbb and the totalSupply was
+When the code was deployed, the total supply of token was reduced by changing the value of _total supply.